United Airlines Lowers The Bar, Then Easily Hops Over It

 A brief review of United's results and outlook

-Revenues of $9.88 billion, flat compared to last year, topped consensus by a minimal $10 million as PRASM (passenger revenue per available seat mile) dipped a bit less than the mid-point of the -5% to -3% range had previously suggested.
-About 15 bps of top-line increase came from the very small cargo sub-segment, while revenue drag caused by weather-related events amounted to an estimated -210 bps on the YOY comparison.
+Revenues of $9.88 billion, flat compared to last year, topped the consensus by a minimal $10 million as PRASM (passenger revenue per available seat mile) dipped a bit less than the mid-point of the -5% to -3% range had previously suggested.
+About 15 bps of the top-line increase came from the very small cargo sub-segment, while revenue drag caused by weather-related events amounted to an estimated -210 bps on the YOY comparison.
 Absent these headwinds, United would have posted one of its best revenue growth rates of the past 12 quarters.

 Not surprisingly, margins came in squeezed, but still better than de-risked expectations.
-Non-GAAP pretax margin of 10.4%, while very soft if compared to last year's 15.7%, beat management's guide of 9% at the mid-point of the range.
-Driving the pretax profit upside, CASM (consolidated unit cost per available seat mile) ex fuel and special charges increased at only 2.6%, barely reaching the low-end of management's updated guidance.
+Non-GAAP pretax margin of 10.4%, while very soft if compared to last year's 15.7%, beat management's guidance of 9% at the mid-point of the range.
+Driving the pretax profit upside, CASM (consolidated unit cost per available seat mile) ex-fuel and special charges increased at only 2.6%, barely reaching the low-end of management's updated guidance.
 The net result was non-GAAP EPS of $2.22 that exceeded Street's expectations by 10 cents.

 See my summarized results table below.